Brian Hyland

-Brian Hyland (November 12, 1943) is an American pop singer and instrumentalist who was particularly successful during the early 1960s.
+Brian Hyland (born November 12, 1943) is an American pop singer and instrumentalist who was particularly successful during the early 1960s.
 He had a No. 1 hit on the Billboard Hot 100 with "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" in 1960.
 Other hits include "Sealed with a Kiss" and "Gypsy Woman", which both reached No. 3.
 Hyland continued recording into the 1970s.
 AllMusic journalist Jason Ankeny said: "Hyland's puppy-love pop virtually defined the sound and sensibility of bubblegum during the pre-Beatles era."
 Although his status as a teen idol faded, he went on to release several country-influenced albums and had additional chart hits later in his career.

 Biography

 Hyland was born in Woodhaven, Queens, New York City.
-He studied guitar and clarinet as a child, and sang in his church choir.
+He studied guitar and clarinet as a child and sang in his church choir.
 At 14, he co-founded the harmony group the Del-Fi's, which recorded a demo but failed to secure a recording contract.
 Hyland was eventually signed by Kapp Records as a solo artist and released his debut single, "Rosemary", in late 1959.
 The label employed the Brill Building songwriting duo of Lee Pockriss and Paul Vance to work with Hyland on the follow-up, "Four Little Heels (The Clickety Clack Song)", which was a minor hit, and the songwriting duo continued to work with Hyland.

 In August 1960, at the age of 16, Hyland scored his first and biggest hit single, "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini", written by Vance and Pockriss.
 It was a novelty song that reached No. 1 on the Billboard Hot 100 chart (No. 8 in the UK) and sold almost a million copies in the first two months of its release and over two million copies in total.